Cyfrin/cyfrin-audit-reports/reports_md/2025-06-17-cyfrin-yieldfi-pr19-vytoken-v2.2.md

 Consider removing the `virtual` modifier from both `YToken::_withdraw` and `YTokenL2::_withdraw` to clarify intent and avoid misleading extensibility.

 **YieldFi:** Acknowledged.

+### Price Change Sensitivity in Instant Withdrawals

+**Description:** Since instant withdrawals allow users to withdraw the underlying asset immediately, they can potentially react to price changes in a way that introduces economic inefficiencies.
+Because prices are delivered via an oracle on L2, this creates two potential vectors for abuse:

+1. Cross-chain arbitrage: Large price discrepancies between L1 and L2 can be exploited by users performing arbitrage across chains.
+2. Sandwiching price updates: If a user observes a significant price movement, they can deposit just before the change and withdraw immediately after—capturing the gain at the expense of existing holders.
+This also works in reverse: a user can withdraw just before a large drop, avoiding losses that others would bear.

+This behavior is already mitigated to some extent by the cap on instant withdrawals, which limits the amount a user can redeem at once, and by keeping only a limited balance available for instant redemptions.

+However, it may be beneficial to monitor the price delta between L1 and L2 or to detect significant price swings.
+In such cases, consider pausing the contract to prevent potential abuse during volatile conditions.

+**YieldFi:** Acknowledged.
+The price differences between L1 and L2, as well as short-term price movements, are typically small.
+Under normal conditions, this behavior is unlikely to be profitable.
+In the case of a catastrophic event, the affected vaults can be paused while changes are addressed.

 \clearpage
 ## Gas Optimization